Eagles, and Chickens and Employee Engagement

 Kelly King, chairman and CEO of BB&T Corp recently gave a keynote address, in which he spoke about the “Five Characteristics of Top Achievers” and offered great insight into what makes an employee an advocate for his or her organization.

-of the speech was published in The American Bankers Association Banking Journal.
+The transcript of the speech was published in The American Bankers Association Banking Journal.
 Mr. King has found that top performers share the following:

 - “They believe absolutely and completely to their toes in what they are trying to accomplish – their purpose.